 There is no limit to the damages you can recover except in the case of punitive damages.
 These damages are awarded by a jury in rare cases to punish someone for particularly egregious wrongdoing.
 Punitive damages in Texas are capped at the larger of $200,000 or twice the amount of economic damages and an equal amount of general damages up to $750,000.

 Statute of Limitations for Filing a Personal Injury Lawsuit After a Multi-Vehicle Crash

 Note that there is a strict two-year statute of limitations for filing a personal injury lawsuit in Texas after a car or truck accident.
 This means you have just two years from the date of the accident to file a claim or you lose your right to recover compensation.

 Because multi-vehicle accidents are complicated and generally require extensive accident reconstruction and investigation, it’s crucial to begin working on your case as soon as possible.
 If you delay pursuing your claim, valuable evidence may be lost.
 Contact a Fort Worth multi-vehicle accident lawyer as soon as possible to protect your claim.

-Contact a Fort Worth Multi-Vehicle Car Crash Lawyer
+Contact a Fort Worth Car Wreck Lawyer Today

 Have you been seriously injured in a multi-vehicle accident in Fort Worth?
 The last thing you should be worried about while you struggle to recover and move on is a complex investigation and fighting with multiple insurance companies.
 A Fort Worth multi-vehicle car crash lawyer will help you protect your rights and fight for the full compensation you deserve.